mrnul/robot/README.md

 This way we can have both orientation and location of the robot.

-Then we need to find the real coordinates of the robot on the floor.
+Then we need to find the world coordinates of the robot on the floor.

 Having the coordinates we can use a control law to make it move as we like.